Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 Sam is pulled from the only world he knows to become an apprentice to the King's Wizard, Morgan of Shadows.

-If you're a fan of a sarcastic, dry humour then you will love this book.
-The perfect low stakes fantasy.
+Fan of sarcastic, dry humour?
+Then you will love this book.
+The perfect low-stakes fantasy.

-One of the best LGBTQ+ fantasy romance books.
+One of the best queer fantasy romance books.
 You need to pick it up.

 5. A Dark and Hollow Star by Ashley Shuttleworth